-- 1. The student must have good academic standing in the College. - 2.
-The student must not have been out of the nursing program for two consecutive semesters without an approved leave of absence. - 3.
+- 1. The student must have good academic standing in the College.
+Failure in any general education or nursing course disqualifies a student for reinstatement - 2.
+The student must not have been out of the nursing program for more than one semester - 3.
 All college obligations (e.g. Library, Financial Aid, etc) must have been settled prior to application for readmission - 4.
 A letter must be written and addressed to the Dean of Nursing asking to be reinstated.
 The letter must include the following: - a.
 An updated transcript of all college courses - b.
 The Student's name, ID number, working phone number, email and mailing addresses - c.
 The semester the student wishes to be reinstated - d.
 Mitigating or extenuating circumstances that resulted in the withdrawal from the program or all the courses - e.
 Supporting documents - 5.
-The Student must submit the letter at least four weeks prior to the start of the next semester - 6.
+The Student must submit the letter at least six weeks before the start of the new semester - 6.
 The Student must have an interview with the Nursing Admissions Committee - 7.
 A student who has been out of the program for one full semester or more must comply with the Validation Policy - 8.
 Application for readmission does not guarantee reinstatement into the program - 9.
 Students may only apply for readmission once during their career at EIC.